 First of all, the millennial “job hopping” behavior (so far anyway) is not that different than Boomers and Xers, who also job-hopped when they were that age (ah, how quickly we forget).
 At least that’s what the Bureau of Labor statistics says.
 I think the basic truth here is that all young people move from job to job, and we should really stop worrying.

 Second, our concern about them leaving is based on a seriously flawed assumption: That the goal is to have people come work at your organization and never leave.
 Yes, I recognize lots of turnover can be disruptive and inefficient, but there is nothing particularly “natural” about working one place your whole career either, particularly if it limits learning and growth.

-As an alternative, I like what Reed Hoffman (LinkedIn co-founder) suggests in his book, The Alliance: base your hiring on a “tour of duty” concept, rather than an expectation of lifetime employment.
+As an alternative, I like what LinkedIn co-founder Reed Hoffman suggests in his book, “The Alliance:” base your hiring on a “tour of duty” concept, rather than an expectation of lifetime employment.
 For each hire, make an explicit tour of duty plan.
-Tours can be any length (1 year, 3 years, even 10 years or more), but they have explicit agreements about what the company is going to get out of the relationship and what the employee is going to get out of it.
-Some tours are “rotational” and not necessarily totally exciting (as in, an entry level job where you learn the basics), but all of that is spelled out, and that Millennial is agreeing to do the tour because it meets their needs right now.
+Tours can be any length (one year, three years, even 10 years or more), but they have explicit agreements about what the company and the employee are going to get out of the relationship.
+Some tours are “rotational” and not necessarily exciting (as in, an entry level job where you learn the basics), but all of that is spelled out, and the employee agrees to it because it meets their needs right now.

-That is obviously an undesirable outcome, so we all pretend that it’s never going to happen, and that ends up doing a grave disservice to the humans in our organization.
-It prevents us from moving in the directions we need to move in.
-Too many people stay too long, and too many people leave unnecessarily because they feel unable to negotiate a job that meets their needs.
+That is obviously an undesirable outcome, so we all pretend it’s never going to happen, and that ends up being a grave disservice to the people in our organization.
+It prevents us from moving in the directions we need to move.
+Too many people stay too long, and too many people leave unnecessarily because they feel unable to negotiate a job that properly meets their needs.